nine7nine/Xenomai-Archlinux/README.md

 * /usr/xenomai64
 * /usr/xenomai32

-You will likely want to adjust your PATH, for the /bin && /demo folders.
+You may want adjust your PATH, to include the /bin && /demo folders.

-You likely may want to read through the documentation, as this is a basic installation and you may want to tweak the package to your own requirements.
+Please read through the Xenomai documentation, as this is a basic installation and you may want to tweak the package to your own requirements.
 Docs; https://xenomai.org/installing-xenomai-3-x/

 NOTE: This packages depends on linux-xenomai and is useless without it.